bcronce/BoringHelpers/README.md

 I love myself a good philosophical debate about code.
 Feel free to provide constructive criticism.

+## Why Boring
+It may not be exciting code, but that's why I am excited about it.

+Over these many decades roaming life, I have come to believe that the quality of a product is not defined by how good it typically is, but how bad it can be.
+What can go wrong will go wrong, at the most inopportune time, and in the worst way possible.
+Boring code shouldn't supprise you.

 # Collections
 Light weight collections that implement common interfaces.
 ## Empty